Luke Baines: Career

+Writing

+In addition to his acting career, Baines is also a writer.
+Under the pen name L. J. Baines, he published his debut novel, In Scientia, in 2024 through Not From Here Entertainment.

 Personal life

-Baines came out as part of the LGBT+ community in June of 2022.
+Baines came out as part of the LGBT+ community in June 2022.
 He said he was currently in a relationship with a man and previously been in a relationship with a woman.